 It typically takes about 1 month for Rybelsus to work.

-You’ll usually start taking 3 mg of Rybelsus a day, which helps your body get used to the medication.
+You’ll usually start taking 3 mg of Rybelsus per day, which helps your body get used to the medication.
 Keep in mind that this isn’t the recommended dose used to treat type 2 diabetes.

-After 1 month, your doctor will typically change your dose to 7 mg a day.
+After 1 month, your doctor will typically change your dose to 7 mg per day.
 This will start adjusting your blood sugar levels to reach the goal you and your doctor set.
 It’s possible that you may need a higher dose of Rybelsus.
 (For more information, see the “Rybelsus dosage” section above.)

 Here are answers to some frequently asked questions about Rybelsus.